codingo/BibWord/README.md

+# Credit
+This work is only made possible by the original work of Yves Dhondt (yves.dhondt@gmail.com) and his original project, found at https://bibword.codeplex.com/.

 # BibWord
 Microsoft Word and Bibliography Styles with slight modifications to better support USQ Business School's AGPS format as well as migration to Office 365.
 This project was largely created to preserve this work with the decomissioning of CodePlex and no other project of this nature currently being made available in the public domain.

-# Credit
-This work is only made possible by the original work of Yves Dhondt (yves.dhondt@gmail.com) and his original project, found at https://bibword.codeplex.com/.

-# FAQ
+## FAQ
-## Why is a new style not showing up in Word when I add it to the Style directory?
+### Why is a new style not showing up in Word when I add it to the Style directory?

-***Answer:*** The list of available reference styles gets loaded only once.
+The list of available reference styles gets loaded only once.
 So when you add a new style to the style directory, you need to restart Word.

-## In Word 2008, new styles are only added for citations.
+### In Word 2008, new styles are only added for citations.
 How can I use the new styles for bibliographies?

-***Answer:*** Add the bibliography using one of the four predefined styles.
+Add the bibliography using one of the four predefined styles.
 Then go to the citation toolbox and select the style you want.
 This will update all the citations and bibliographies in your text to the new style.

-## Why does it take Word so long to show the dropdown list with style names the first time?
+### Why does it take Word so long to show the dropdown list with style names the first time?
-***Answer:*** Word has to retrieve the style names of every XSL in the style directory the first time.
+Word has to retrieve the style names of every XSL in the style directory the first time.
 Hence, the more styles you put in the directory, the more time Word needs to fill the drop down list.

-## Why do I get 'BO' instead of a number when using certain styles?
+### Why do I get 'BO' instead of a number when using certain styles?
-***Answer:*** 'BO' is often printed when the BibOrder number is not available.
+'BO' is often printed when the BibOrder number is not available.
 Use the BibWord Extender tool on the document to add the missing numbers.

-## Why do certain styles have a * at the end of their name?
+### Why do certain styles have a * at the end of their name?
-***Answer:*** Although the usage of a * is not mandatory, it often indicates that part of the functionality of the style can only be used in combination with the BibWord Extender tool.
+Although the usage of a * is not mandatory, it often indicates that part of the functionality of the style can only be used in combination with the BibWord Extender tool.

-## Can I request to get a certain style?
+### Can I request to get a certain style?
-***Answer:*** No. Using BibWord, you really should try to create the style yourself.
+No. Using BibWord, you really should try to create the style yourself.
 Keep in mind that even if you find someone prepared to create the style for you that you will have to provide him/her with detailed information about the formatting guidelines for your style.
 Messages containing "I need style x." will most likely be ignored.

-## Can I (not) link my in-text citations to their bibliography entries?
+### Can I (not) link my in-text citations to their bibliography entries?
-***Answer:*** Yes.
+Yes.
 Set the value of citation_as_link to 'yes' if you want in-text citations to link to their specific bibliography entry, or to any other value if you do not.

-## Can I change the surrounding brackets for in-text citations?
+### Can I change the surrounding brackets for in-text citations?
-***Answer:*** Yes.
+Yes.
 You can change the surrounding brackets by changing the values of openbracket and closebracket
 ```
 <openbracket>(</openbracket>
 <closebracket>)</closebracket>
 ```
-## How do I get my in-text citations in superscript?
+### How do I get my in-text citations in superscript?
-***Answer:*** In-text citations inherit the style of their surroundings.
+In-text citations inherit the style of their surroundings.
 Only limited formatting (bold, underline, italic) can be applied to them through the reference style.
 For any further formatting, such as superscript, a character style has to be applied to all CITATION fields.

 The following macro creates a character style called In-Text Citation if it does not yet exist.
 When the style is newly created, it sets the font to superscript.
 Then the style is applied to all CITATION fields in the document.
 By changing/updating the style In-Text Citation you can then update the formatting of all citations
 ```